 A quick look at how SCMAC programs and residents will be affected as we take precautions for the safety of our staff and the community

 Services may be delayed

 We still want to hear from you when mosquitoes are bad in your area, but due to staffing limitations and safety precautions we may not respond to service calls immediately.
-We will also prioritize communication over the phone before we do a site inspection to avoid in-person interactions.
+We will also prioritize communication over the phone before a site inspection to avoid in-person interactions.

 Noted changes and delays:

-Suspension of property/yard spray treatments until mid-June
+Suspension of property/yard spray treatments until June

 Tire Collection & Drop-off

-Presentations & events suspended
+Presentations & events Virtual Only